Skip to main content

 3. Negotiation Return

 Payment behavior exposes power dynamics and dependency.
-When companies use these signals, they negotiate with certainty rather than guesswork.
+When companies use these signals, they negotiate with certainty, not guesswork.

 A mid-market manufacturer noticed one of their key suppliers beginning to request earlier payment terms, a shift from their historical pattern.
 Three weeks later, the supplier proposed a 7% price increase, citing "market conditions."